Loading... Please wait...

 'Quasimodo' a sung-through musical by Steven Humfress and Andy Rapps

-(based on 'The Hunchback of Notre-Dame' by Victor Hugo
+Quasimodo based on 'The Hunchback of Notre-Dame' by Victor Hugo adapted by Humfress & Rapps

 The story of Esmeralda and Quasimodo centred in and around the cathedral of Notre-Dame in medieval Paris.
 Esmeralda has a generous heart and shows this side of her nature to Quasimodo, the deaf and deformed bell ringer, when all others mock him.
 When she is later threatened following an amorous misadventure, he rescues her and provides sanctuary for her in the cathedral.
 Sadly though, she dies at the hand of those who have loved her most.